jmettraux/rpg.scad/_stl/README.md

 # jmettraux/rpg.scad/_stl/

-Click on any of the `.stl` file to let Github show you a rendering of the 3D model.
+Click on any of the `.stl` files to let Github show you a rendering of the contained 3D model.